RickStrahl/Westwind.QueueMessageManager/Readme.md

 to remote machines for async processing.
 The client can then check back for completion and/or progress information if the server provides it.

-Both client (QueueMessageManager) and server (QueueController )are provided by this library, and the server can be hosted in any kind of application and run in the background.
+Both client (QueueMessageManager) and server (QueueController) are provided by this library, and the server can be hosted in any kind of .NET application including console apps, services, Windows desktop apps (WinForms, WPF) and even inside of a ASP.NET or OWin self-hosted process and run in the background on its own threads.

-Because the queue is running in SQL Server it's easy to scale to any machine that can access the SQL Server that hosts the messaging table.
+Because the queue is running using a database server it's easy to scale to any machine that can access a supported db server.
 You can add additional threads, or additional machines to handle the remote processing as your load increases.

-Unlike traditional Message Queues, this implementation allows for read/write access to message items so that progress information can be shared as well as having an easy mechanism for determining completion status which is non-trivial with pure Queue implementations.

-Currently only supports SQL Server and SQL Compact.
+Currently only supports SQL Server, SQL Compact and MongoDb as data stores.

+###Typical Processing###
 A typical messaging process with the Queueing components goes like this:

+* Client creats a message object and sets its properties to pass data in for processing.
+Typically you set the 'Action' property and one of the data fields to pass data like TextInput, BinaryResult, Xml etc.
 * Client submits a message with QueueMessageManager and SubmitRequest()
+* Messages are identified by a unique ID and an 'action' used for routing
 * Server (QueueController) polls for queue messages and pops off any  pending queue items
 * Server picks up the message by 'popping off' the next pending Queue message
-* Server routes the message for processing to ExecuteStart() method
+* Server routes the message for processing to ExecuteStart/OnExecuteStart event/method
-* QueueController class implements logic to handle processing of message requests
+* QueueController class implements logic to handle processing of message requests by implementing ExecuteStart/ExecuteComplete/ExecuteFaile handlers
-* Messages are identified by a unique ID and an 'action' used for routing
 * Server starts processing the message asynchronously
-* You implement ExecuteStart handler that performs async or remote processing task
 * Server optionally writes progress information into Queue record as it processes
-* Client can optionally query the queue record for progress information
+* Client can optionally query the message for progress information
 * Server completes request and optionally writes result data into record
 * Server fires ExecuteComplete or ExecuteFailed
 * Client checks and finds completed message and picks up results